nun-singet-und-seid-froh/nun-singet-und-seid-froh/conventions/conventions concerning meta.ily.md

 ## form
 	form              = ""

-The *form* is either "Motette", "Strophenlied" or "Durchkomponiertes Lied"
+The *form* is either "Motette", "Strophenlied" or "Durchkomponiertes Lied".

 ## root
 	root              = ""

 The *root*-field names the musical root .
 In many cases a piece will be considered as its own root.
-Some standard cases :
+Some standard cases:

-+ the text is more popilar under a (slightly) different title - the root of "Es ist ein Reis entsprungen" is "Es ist ein Ros entsprungen")
++ the text is more popular under a (slightly) different title - e.g. the root of "Es ist ein Reis entsprungen" is "Es ist ein Ros entsprungen"
-+ the lyrics of the piece are a translation of another piece - the root of "Herbei, o ihr Gläubigen" is "Adeste Fideles"
++ the lyrics of the piece are a translation of another piece - e.g. the root of "Herbei, o ihr Gläubigen" is "Adeste Fideles"
 + the piece is a contrafactum of another song or carol